WinMerge/winmerge/Tools/MakeResDll/readme.txt

 compiler and linker).

-You may force it to use a particular version of MakeResDll by setting the registry value "VcVersion" under key HKCU\Software\\Thingamahoochie\\MakeResDll\\Settings Use these values:
+You may force it to use a particular version of MakeResDll by invoking it with the /ui switch, which will bring up a dialog allowing you to choose the version of Visual Studio desired.

+This actually simply sets the registry value "VcVersion" under key HKCU\Software\\Thingamahoochie\\MakeResDll\\Settings as follows:
  MSVC5: VcVersion=5
  MSVC6: VcVersion=6
  MSVC.Net 2002: VcVersion=Net
  MSVC.Net 2003: VcVersion=Net2003
+ MSVC.Net 2005: VcVersion=Net2005

 If you wish to override the paths used for some arcane reason, these settings may be set -- the following example shows it